-Acetylene is a gas, also known as ethyne, with the formula C2H2.
-Acetylene gas is a hydrocarbon fuel and a simple alkyne that is typically used as welding gas and as a chemical feedstock for polyethylene plastics and acrylics.
-Acetylene is typically used with oxygen for oxy acetylene welding, cutting, brazing, flame hardening and more.
+Acetylene's most common uses are as welding gas and as a chemical feedstock for polyethylene plastics and acrylics.
+Acetylene (acetyline [sic]) is typically used with oxygen for oxy acetylene cylinders welding, cutting, brazing, flame hardening and more.

 Acetylene is highly flammable and has a very broad range of flammability - from a lower flammable limit (LFL) of 2.5% to an upper flammable limit (UFL) of 81%.
-Acetylene is also the hottest burning fuel.
+Oxy acetylene cylinders is also the hottest burning fuel.

 Acetylene is a colourless gas with a garlic odour.